zarf-dev/zarf/docs/0-zarf-overview.md

 </TabItem>
 </Tabs>

-Zarf is being activity developed by the community.
+Zarf is being actively developed by the community.
 Our releases can be found [here](https://github.com/defenseunicorns/zarf/releases).